dugucrypter/georunes/README.md

 ## Installation

-georunes is currently only available on github:
+GeoRunes is currently only available on github:

     $ git clone https://github.com/dugucrypter/georunes.git

 This code is written in **Python 3.6**, and depends on **matplotlib 3.3**, **pandas 1.1.5** and **scipy 1.1**.

-## Working with georunes
+## Working with GeoRunes

 ### Short example